eclipse-ecal/ecal/doc/rst/getting_started/howto/pubsub.rst

 This means that a C# binary blob receiver can receive data from C binary blob sender.
 Likewise a Python Protobuf subscriber can receive data from a C# Protobuf publisher (and vice versa).

-At eCAL level, all publishers and subscribers send and receive binary data.
+At the eCAL core level, all publishers and subscribers send and receive binary data.
 This basic form of sending data is explained in the section :doc:`pubsub/binary_blob`.

 On top of those binary publishers and subscribers, eCAL has implemented (de-)serialization for popular serialization formats for